GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 ---
-title: 'Nvidia SPIR-V Compiler Bug or Do Subgroup Shuffle Operations Not Imply Reconvergence?'
+title: 'Nvidia SPIR-V Compiler Bug or Do Subgroup Shuffle Operations Not Imply Execution Dependency?'
-slug: 'subgroup-shuffle-reconvergence-on-nvidia'
+slug: 'subgroup-shuffle-execution-dependency-on-nvidia'
 description: "A look at the behavior behind Nabla's subgroup scan"
 date: '2025-06-19'
 authors: ['keptsecret', 'devshgraphicsprogramming']